Is This Content Helpful?

 We're glad to know this article was helpful.

-These instructions are to be used as a last option to salvage data from the device.
+Note: These instructions are a last option to salvage data from the device.
 Please also contact Esri Technical Support to provide an analyst with device information and details on how the error occurred.

 Computer\<Name of phone>\Phone\ArcGIS_Collector\offline_data

-Use the .geodatabase file from the device as the input for the Copy Runtime to File Geodatabase Tool, available at version 10.3 of ArcMap Desktop.
+In ArcGIS Desktop, use the .geodatabase file from the device as the input for the Copy Runtime to File Geodatabase Tool.

 The output of this tool is a file geodatabase containing any unsynchronized edits and photo attachments that can now be migrated back into the original database if necessary.